melihcolpan/flask-restful-login/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ### INSTALLATION
-Python 3 is required.
+* Python 3 is required.
 There are ways to send requests to server.
-Postman, Insomnia, cURL, httpie and curl are simple and useful tools to send requests.
+* Postman, Insomnia, cURL, httpie and curl are simple and useful tools to send requests.
-I mostly prefer httpie and curl.
+* I mostly prefer httpie and curl.
 Their usage can be seen below.

-Pull project and install requirements to virtual environment.
+Pull project and install requirements to virtual environment (*[https://pypi.org/project/virtualenv/]()*).
 Then run.
 ```
 $ git clone https://github.com/melihcolpan/flask-restful-login
 $ cd flask-restful-login